Based on our research and reviews, here are the 7 best dash cams under $100:

 The easy setup of this small camera is incredibly convenient and takes about 2 minutes to get it up and running.
 To turn on the camera, all you need to do is start your car engine and it immediately starts to record.

 - Easy installation.
-The thoughtful staff at Apeman already set the recommended setting for you, so all you need to do on your end is change the date and time.
+The thoughtful staff at Apeman already set the recommended setting for you, so all you need to do on your end is change the date and time, and then mount the dash cam onto your windshield.

 - You will get all the footage you need at night as well with the advanced low light sensor.

-- You get almost a 180-degree field of vision with this mini dash cam.
+- You get almost a 180-degree field of view with this mini dash cam.
 There will be no blind spots with the three-lane wide coverage.

-- The loop recording ensures you won’t lose recent footage that could be vital to your case.
+- The loop more for recording ensures you won’t lose recent footage that could be vital to your case.
 Only files locked down will be spared.

 - There are no tools involved in the setup, it comes with everything you need to get it operating in under 2 minutes!